-Line and Object Location
+Line and object location

 In the run-up to construction measures, supply and disposal lines, shaft structures, etc. must be recalled in order to achieve planning optimisation and risk minimisation with regard to potential pipeline damage.
 However, existing management documentation often is incomplete or incorrect, so that further investigations are indispensable.
 To this day, search slots are still being created, to determine the exact location of particularly endangered or dangerous lines.

 Despite all experience, since line location is an indirect method, a residual risk remains especially with sensitive search objects or in particularly dense line situations.
 Shading effects due to superimposed lines are an example for situations in which line location with geophysical methods cannot provide precise results.
-Therefor liability cannot be accepted.
+Therefore liability cannot be accepted.